Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_SIMPLE_CALCULATOR.md

 ### Challenge: Constants

-Implement the concept of 'constants' in the caluculator.
+Implement the concept of 'constants' in the calculator.
 See below for how it should work:

 ```sh
 [0]> x = 3